 Technology For Talking is a short animated film by director Jemima Hughes about Alternative or Augmentative Communication (AAC) – technology that gives disabled people a voice.
 The film was commissioned by the BBC for their BBC Ideas platform’s ‘Rethinking Disability’ strand, and is available to watch here.

-Starling Broadcast is an electroacoustic sound art piece combining field recordings with improvised manipulation and digital synthesis.
+Starling Broadcast is an electroacoustic sound art piece combining bird song with digital synthesis and improvised manipulation.

 Quarantine is a stop-motion short film by Astrid Goldsmith, about a troupe of Morris-dancing badgers living in the shadow of a quarantine facility.
 It was commissioned by the BFI and BBC4 as part of their prestigious Animation 2018 talent scheme and screened to a capacity audience at the BFI, before being shown on BBC4.